NicholasFarrel/educational_LaTeX/README.md

 # 📚 educational_LaTeX

-This repository contains a collection of educational PDFs I created using LaTeX during my years as a teacher.
-These materials are designed to support both conceptual understanding and practical application across various topics.
+This repository contains a collection of educational PDFs I created using LaTeX during my years as a teacher in Brazil.
+All materials are written in **Portuguese**, as they were developed for use in Brazilian classrooms and tutoring sessions.

+These resources are designed to support both **conceptual understanding (theory)** and **hands-on practice (application)** across various subjects.

 ## 🗂️ What's Inside